Leonard is a former teacher and principal who has also been a writer for the past two decades. Writing and animals are his true loves.

 Dogs are frequently thought of as "mans' best friend."
 However, they are also often associated with mess and bad smells.
 This is what will often discourage people from the consideration of obtaining a dog as a pet in the first place.
 While poor diet, hygiene or typical doggy behavior such as rolling around in excrement will naturally lead to a smelly dog, there are certain breeds which smell far less than others.
 For instance, poodles, maltese and the bichon Frise are all virtually odorless dogs.
 However, perhaps the most notable slight smelling dog is the basenji.
 It has a very smooth and short coat which does not trap in the usual canine odor.
 Couple this with the fact that the basenji is also a dog that will yodel rather than bark, and you can begin to see how this breed is truly unique and often selected as a pet.

-Is there any other creature which has a worse reputation than rats?
+Does any other creature have a worse reputation than rats?
 Visions of vicious, dirty rodents who were responsible for the torment of the black plague come to mind.
 However, as I wrote previously in my article, "which pets are the most affectionate," fancy rats are highly sociable animals who exhibit an abundance of loyalty and affection.
 Also, if cared for properly, they do not smell.
-I can verify this as I myself own 2 fancy rats.
+I can verify this as I myself own two fancy rats.
 As long as they are cleaned up after on a regular basis there is simply no smell.
 The only thing which will smell is their body waste.
 I have yet to find any creature which does not have body waste which smells!
 While it is true that mice have a strong odor, and people generally associate rats and mice together, fancy rats are very clean and do not have a natural body odor.
-Once again, if they are cared for properly the fancy rat will make for a great pet that does not smell.
+Once again, if cared for properly, a fancy rat will make for a great pet that does not smell.

 While this article is primarily about pets that don't smell...the budgie is a pet which smells very little, but the odor is one that most people find quite pleasant and appealing.
 Budgies are very clean and fastidious pets who love to bathe and preen themselves daily.
 In fact, budgie owners will frequently claim that the only smell their pet gives off is a sweet aroma which is pleasing to the nostrils.
 Others will state that as long as they are taken care of properly, they simply produce little to no odor at all.
 Even their budgie poop does not smell!
 Considering all of the above, the budgie easily makes our list of pets that don't smell.